• Insights

 This cyclical, repetitive approach is quite time consuming.
 But we can save time and effort by preventing many bugs in the first place, during the development phase.
 This is where test automation comes in.

-The first trick shortening that cycle is to define the most business-critical and risky areas and make sure they are developed without any major bugs in the first place.
-The fewer bugs produced, the fewer “test, fix, retest” iterations are needed.
+The first trick to shortening that cycle is to define the most business-critical and risky areas and make sure they are developed without any major bugs in the first place.
+The fewer bugs produced, the fewer ‘test, fix, retest’ iterations are needed.

 Automated testing requires an upfront investment but, like the critical discovery phase, this investment at the beginning of your journey saves time and resources in the long run.

 Here again, automated tests will save you time and headaches.
-The real-life production environment is known for surprises developers and users: integration points may change or database connections may get overloaded, for example.
-Even if you cannot prevent those surprises, you’ll want to ensure you’ll get notified about them immediately so your support team can fix them right away.
+The real-life production environment is known for surprising developers and users.
+Integration points may change or database connections may get overloaded, for example.
+Even if you cannot prevent those surprises, you'll want to ensure you'll get notified about them immediately so your support team can fix them right away.

-While automated testing shouldn’t fully replace manual quality assurance and monitoring, automating critical tests in key components of your software will go a long way in reducing the time the quality assurance team spends on mundane checks and the time the developers spend rewriting code throughout the process.
+While automated testing shouldn't fully replace manual QA and monitoring, automating critical tests in key components of your software can work to reduce the time the QA team spends on mundane checks, and reduces the time developers need to spend rewriting code throughout the process.

 Contributor